S204-Inatel-2022-1/someones-treasure/README.md

 This is an orthogonal game made entirely in Python using Pygame.
 It was inspired by games like The Legend of Zelda and Titan Souls.

+My idea is to make a labyrinth game with a few levels, a basic crafting system, a few enemies and a boss.

 ## Installation

 Download the project folder (`.zip`), extract it and run `someones-treasure.exe`.